-Georg-August-Universität Göttingen Module M.FES.714: Internship in forest management and research Learning outcome, core skills: Workload:

-Students may learn about current approaches to international forestry and related fields during internships.
-Such internship can be conducted at a variety of institutions including other universities, forest management units, or institutions of international cooperation and development.
-This internship may last for at least four weeks and will be prepared together with lecturers, assisted by lecturers and afterwards discussed with them.
-The selection of institutions for the internship requires agreement of the coordinator of the study program Tropical and International Forestry.
+Georg-August-Universität Göttingen 6 C Module M.FES.714: Internship in Forest Management and Research Learning outcome, core skills: Workload: Students may learn about current approaches to inte • Attendance time: during internships.
+Such internship can be conducte 0 h other universities, forest management units, or instit Self-study time: and development.
+This internship may last for at lea 180 h together with lecturers, assisted by lecturers and afterwards discussed with them.
+The selection of institutions for the internship requires ag reement of the coordinator of the study program Tropical and International Forestry.
+Course: Internship in Forest Management and Research (Internship) Examination: Protocol (max.
+20 pages), not graded 6 C Examination requirements: The report shall comprise the general goals of the host institution and describe the work actually done by the student.
+Admission requirements: Recommended previous knowle dge: none none Language: Person responsible for module: English Prof. Dr. Dirk Hölscher Course frequency: Duration: each semester 1 semester[s] Number of repeat examinations permitted: Recommended semester: Number of repeat examinations permitted: cf. examination regulations Recommended semester: · · · Recommended semester:

-Workload: Attendance time: 0 h Self-study time: 180 h

-Course: Internship in forest management and research (Internship) Examination: Protocol (max.
-20 pages) 6 C

-Examination requirements: The report shall comprise the general goals of the host institution and describe the work actually done by the student.

-Admission requirements: Recommended previous knowledge: none Language: English Person responsible for module: Prof. Dr. Dirk Hölscher Course frequency: each semester Duration: 1 semester[s] Number of repeat examinations permitted: cf. examination regulations Recommended semester: Maximum number of students: not limited

-Georg-August-Universität Göttingen 6 C Module M.FES.715: Dryland Forestry and Methods in Silviculture 4 WLH Learning outcome, core skills: Understanding the specifics of dryland forestry as well as principles and applications of plant ecological and silvicultural methods.
-Workload: Attendance time: 56 h Self-study time: 124 h Course: Dryland forestry and methods in silviculture (Lecture, Exercise, Seminar) Contents: The lecture focuses on land-use options emphasising the management of dry forests on a global scale.
+Georg-August-Universität Göttingen 6 C 4 WLH Module M.FES.715: Dryland Forestry and Methods in Silviculture Learning outcome, core skills: Understanding the specifics of dryland forestry as well as principles and applications of plant ecological and silvicultural methods.
+Workload: Attendance time: 56 h Self-study time: 124 h Course: Dryland Forestry and Methods in Silviculture (Lecture, Exercise, Seminar) Contents: The lecture focuses on land-use options emphasising the management of dry forests on a global scale.
 Covering approximately 30% of the global land surface, drylands pose important ecological and economic impacts, and therefore require specific approaches in management.
 The second focus of this module is on recent topics in silviculture and the familiarization of relevant plant ecological and silvicultural methods.
 This includes discussion of study designs, airborne and ground-based assessments as well as options of data analysis and presentation.
 Selected case studies from literature will also be analysed.
-Examination: Oral presentation (approx. 15 minutes, 50%) with written outline (max.
-10 pages, 50%) Examination requirements: Knowledge on ecological and economic aspects of dryland forestry; tree ecological 4 WLH characteristics and management options.
+Examination: Oral presentation (approx. 15 minutes, 50%) with written outline 4 WLH (max.
+10 pages, 50%) is, 5076) with written outline Examination requirements: Knowledge on ecological and economic aspects of dryland forestry; tree ecological characteristics and management options.
 Analysis, presentation and discussion of case studies.
-Admission requirements: Recommended previous knowle dge: Language: English Person responsible for module: Prof. Dr. Dirk Hölscher Course frequency: each summer semester Duration: 1 semester[s] Number of repeat examinations permitted: cf. examination regulations Recommended semester: Maximum number of students: not limited
+Admission requirements: none Recommended previous knowledge: none Language: English Person responsible for module: Prof. Dr. Dirk Hölscher Course frequency: each winter semester Duration: 1 semester[s] Number of repeat examinations permitted: cf. examination regulations Recommended semester:

+Maximum number of students: